 The Care Quality Commission (CQC) makes sure that hospitals, care homes, dental and general practices and other care services in England provide people with safe, effective and high-quality care, and encourages them to improve.

 CQC has four ratings: outstanding, good, requires improvement and inadequate.
-Currently the trust's overall rating is "requires improvement".
+Currently North Middlesex University Hospital NHS Trust's overall rating is "requires improvement".

 Latest CQC report - December 2016

 CQC's last planned inspection of services at North Middlesex University Hospital was on 20-23 September 2016.
 The report was published in December 2016.
 A copy of the report is available on the CQC website here.